-PlayVS wants every high school to have an eSports team
+PlayVS wants every high school to have an esports team

 With the new high school esports league powered by PlayVS, colleges and esports orgs will be able to use the PlayVS platform to see real-time stats and player profiles.
 Plus, the PlayVS site allows coaches and recruiters to request an introduction to the student’s parents and/or coach to start talking scholarships.

-To start, the high school esports leagues will be PC only games in three genres: Multiplayer Online Battle Arena, Fighting and Sports games.
+To start, the high school esports leagues will be PC-only games in three genres: Multiplayer Online Battle Arena, Fighting and Sports games.

 The first season will start in the fall.